sonic-net/sonic-telemetry/README.md

         sudo dpkg -i ${buildimage}/target/debs/stretch/libyang*.deb

-    or the can be download from Jenkins and installed individually.
+    or they can be downloaded from Jenkins and installed individually.
 Libyang, Libyang-cpp, Libyang-dbg, and Libyang-dev all need to be installed. https://sonic-jenkins.westus2.cloudapp.azure.com/job/generic/job/buildimage-baseimage/lastSuccessfulBuild/artifact/sonic-buildimage/target/debs/buster/
 * Install PCRE http://www.pcre.org/ compiled with --enable-unicode-properties.
 A compiling guide can be found https://mac-dev-env.patrickbougie.com/pcre/

 ## Installing